COMPLETE NORWEGIAN COURSE

 If you are serious about learning Norwegian, we recommend that you download the Complete Norwegian Master Course.

-You will receive all the information available on the website in a convenient portable digital format as well as additional contents: over 15.000 Vocabulary Words and Useful Phrases, in-depth explanations and exercises for all Grammar Rules, exclusive articles with Cultural Insights that you won't in any other textbook so you can amaze your Norwegian friends and business partners thanks to your knowledge of their country and history.
+You will receive all the information available on the website in a convenient portable digital format as well as additional contents: over 15.000 Vocabulary Words and Useful Phrases, in-depth explanations and exercises for all Grammar Rules, exclusive articles with Cultural Insights that you won't find in any other textbook so you can amaze your Norwegian friends and business partners thanks to your knowledge of their country and history.

 With a one-time purchase you will also get hours of Podcasts to Practice your Norwegian listening skills as well as Dialogues with Exercises to achieve your own Master Certificate.